 Best Tips on How to Stay Cool On Summer Camping

-Sleep when it's dark
+Sleep when it's dark.

 Dress for hot weather.

-Wearing loose, light-shaded clothing will help with keeping you cooler on blistering summer days.
+Wearing loose, light-shaded clothing will help keep you cooler on blistering summer days.
 Garments made of cotton, linen, or jersey are the most breathable and keep you cooler on hotter days.
-Materials like polyester, nylon, and silk have the contrary impact, causing hot days to feel considerably hotter, so avoid these.

 Schedule adventures for early mornings and late evenings

-Secure a portable fan or mister
+Secure a portable fan or mister.

 Stay hydrated.